Key Takeaways

 When Vibe Coding Breaks Down (And How to Fix It)

 Vibe coding isn't perfect, and it's important to understand where the limits are.
 The most well-documented challenge is pattern drift: when AI generates each feature using slightly different patterns, conventions, and approaches because it lacks memory of what it built before.
-Over time, this leads to code duplication (4x more than human-written code, per GitClear), inconsistent error handling, and security gaps (40%+ of AI-generated code contains vulnerabilities, per arXiv research).
+Over time, this leads to code duplication (4× more than human-written code, per GitClear), inconsistent error handling, and security gaps (45% of AI-generated code introduces OWASP Top 10 flaws, per Veracode 2025).

-The data on AI generated code quality paints a clear picture: these are real problems — but they're solvable ones.
+The data on AI generated code quality paints a clear picture: these are real problems, but they're solvable ones.
 The root cause isn't vibe coding itself; it's vibe coding without structure.
 When AI has access to your project's architectural context, enforced coding patterns, and automated quality checks, the output quality improves dramatically.
 The methodology works; it just needs guardrails.
+The emerging discipline of harness engineering formalizes how to build these guardrails systematically.
+Birgitta Böckeler’s context engineering for coding agents on martinfowler.com is the canonical practitioner reference.

 For a deep dive into the data and the solutions, read Vibe Coding Has a Scaling Problem.